-The image on the left shows wet and settling blown-in cellulose insulation.
+The image above shows wet and settling blown-in cellulose insulation.
 This commonly happens with this type of insulation after a few years.

 The image on the right image shows an area of cold air infiltration into the house through an electrical outlet.
 Current energy codes call for all such openings to be sealed against cold air infiltration, but in this case the problem was having the insulation installed by a non-professional installer.

 Thermal imaging can also be used to detect uninvited guests living in your house.
 This picture shows two rats that had taken up residence in the crawlspace of the house.
 Raccoons and squirrels in attics, as well as termites and carpenter ants in the house’s beams and walls can also be detected.